a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ![Mockup](https://dl.dropboxusercontent.com/u/1085829/calculator/calculatorMockUp.png "Mockup")

 ##### Design considerations #####
-Buttons are divided into 4 sections.
 The intent is for users to interact with the calculator primarily from left to right.

+Each set of buttons serves a different purpose.
+For example, the set of buttons related to entering operands is separated from the set of buttons related to entering an operator.

 The top row of digits buttons consists of 1-2-3 instead of 7-8-9 because [this article](http://abcnews.go.com/Technology/story?id=119296&page=1) says that a Bell Labs study